-Warwick Research with Kids Group’s The Sense of Commitment Lab are coming to Thinktank and are looking for child participants.
+Warwick Research with Kids Group’s The Sense of Commitment Lab are coming to Thinktank and are looking for four year olds to participate

 They are looking at how and when young children engage in spontaneous helping and how they develop their understanding of the commitments and obligations involved in collaborative activities.
 Their studies are designed as games which children play with the researchers (play partners) using wooden blocks, hand puppets, balls etc…